LSSTDESC/CCL/README.md

     $ brew install cmake
     ```

-It is preferable to install the other dependencies on your system
+It is preferable to install `GSL` and `FFTW` on your system before building `CCL`
+but only necessary if you intend to link your own code against `CCL`, otherwise
-before building `CCL` but not necessary, `CMake` will automatically download and build the missing requirements in order to compile `CCL`.
+`CMake` will automatically download and build the missing requirements in order
+to compile `CCL`.

 To install all the dependencies at once, and avoid having `CMake` recompiling them, for instance on Ubuntu:
   ```sh